Chrome City Downs

 Her smile dimpled.
 "You remember that.
 It'll be my first graduation.
 From anything."

 "Good for you."
 He didn't believe in graduations.
-You were what you were already.
+You were what you were already, no ceremony was going to change that.

 "Yeah, but now I know what happens to you punks."
 She closed the buckles down on his neck in a succession of syncopated slaps.
 "Don't keep clean and your memories leak.
 They bleed into your short term and you can't tell the difference.
 That the way you want to go?"